2. Eagle-headed Harp: Vision Through Music

 When all the worlds lined up, you came at the right time into this world.

-You are the Beginner’s BodyMind of the Source of all that is.
+Come participate fully within the Beginner’s BodyMind of the Source of all that is.

-You are the Sensual, Beautiful, Immanent Presence faithfully with.
+Feel into the Sensual, Beautiful, Immanent Presence faithfully with.

 You are the embodied life who labors to birth what has never been.